 In between another few from the new albums, we got another gem from Iron Maiden.
 Though “Judgement of Heaven” came with an inherently Jesus-y vibe to it, it was admittedly a welcome change of pace.
 “Stare at the Sun” – yet another classic from Blaze’s first solo album – followed soon after.
 The arrangement with only one guitar seemed severely off; Blaze had, up to this point, been almost uncharacteristically on key, but here he had some trouble.
 The song fell completely flat, which was a real shame since it’s such a fantastic track.

 For many the highlight of the evening came in the form of Iron Maiden’s “The Clansman.”
 By this point the dance floor had become a veritable furnace, powered by sweaty, long-haired lads all crying for freedom.
-[Amy: This song is was my first favorite metal track, so I stuck around for the sole purpose of seeing it and pandering to my 15-year-old self; she was not disappointed!]
+[Bear: This song is was my first favorite metal track, so I stuck around for the sole purpose of seeing it and pandering to my 15-year-old self; she was not disappointed!]
 To me, the feeling was somewhat dampened by the next song.
 They rarely do Wolfsbane songs but this night they chose to not only play “Man Hunt” but to also stretch it out with solos and such as much as humanly possible.
 The band was in good form but none of it rang as very interesting.

 Those who stuck around after that were treated with yet another classic Maiden track, “Man on the Edge” and two more tracks from Infinite Entanglement.
 There wasn’t a clear point that could be called an encore, per se, but I suppose saying, “You guys want more?” counts nowadays.
 After the show, Blaze did his usual signing session to which roughly the entire audience quickly gravitated.
 I picked up my Infinite Entanglement LP and walked out happy as a clam.